-VPRO 3500 - Production Design: Creating Immersive Visual Worlds 3.0 Semester Credits In this course, students will explore the key elements and processes involved in production design, including conceptualization, research, visual storytelling, collaboration, and execution.
-They will translate scripts and narratives into visually compelling sets, locations, and atmospheres that enhance storytelling and immerse the audience in the intended world.
-Students will practice their skills by engaging in hands-on activities, including creating concept art, designing sets, props, costumes, and overall aesthetic design elements.
+VPRO 3500 - Production Design: Creating Immersive Visual Worlds

+In this course, students will examine production design's fundamental elements and processes, including conceptualization, research, visual storytelling, collaboration, and execution.
+They will develop scripts and narratives into visually compelling sets, locations, and atmospheres that enhance storytelling and immerse the audience in the intended world.
+Students will employ practical skills through hands-on activities, including the creation of concept art, set design, props, costumes, and overall aesthetic elements.